Title

 The Build-Operate-Transfer Law in the Philippines encourages private sector investment in infrastructure projects by providing favorable incentives and defining contractual arrangements for financing, constructing, operating, and maintaining facilities, with the government compensating contractors for expenses and a reasonable rate of return in case of project revocation or termination.

-The State recognizes the indispensable role of the private sector as the main engine for national growth and development and aims to provide appropriate incentives to mobilize private resources for this purpose.
+To recognize the indispensable role of the private sector as the main engine for national growth and development and to provide the most appropriate favorable incentives to mobilize private resources for infrastructure development.

 Analyze Cases Smarter, Faster